defiprime/defiprime1/_posts/2019-04-01-infrastructure.md

 ![](/images/output_md/https0xcertorg.png)

-Open source framework for creating, managing, and swapping NFTs and tokens
+0xcert is an open-source framework to create, manage and swap digital assets (ERC-721) and value tokens (ERC-20) on the blockchain.

 ### [Ramp](https://ramp.network/) ![](/images/ether.png "Built on Ethereum or related to Ethereum ecosystem")